 - Thaw the frozen green beans and drain them very well.
 Tip: I like to place the thawed green beans in a cheesecloth or a clean kitchen towel and press any excess water out of them carefully.
 This will ensure they don't make the creamy sauce extra watery.

 - Into a blend add the heavy whipping cream, broth, cream cheese, sour cream, garlic powder, onion powder, and Nutritional Yeast.
 Mix on high until all combined and there are no lumps of cream cheese.

 - Taste the mixture for seasoning and more if desired.
-Salt and pepper to your tastes.
+Salt and pepper to your taste.
 Then add in the two egg yolks and the Xanthum Gum if you are wanting extra thickening.
 Then blend the mixture again.

-- Add the green beans to the slow cooker, add the crumbled bacon.
+- Add the green beans to the slow cooker, and add the crumbled bacon.
 Slowly pour over the creamy parmesan cheese mixture and stir to combine very well.

 - Set the slow cooker to high and cook for 2.5 to 3 hours.
-Mine are usually done by the 2.5 hour mark.
+Mine are usually done by the 2.5-hour mark.